gwentzel/Vacation-Photos/README.md

 but this illustrates the app is properly functioning with the simulator data.

 The map can be scrolled to those locations to see the photos.
-To run, buid and run in XCode and follow the prompts.
+To run, build and run in XCode and follow the prompts.